-Instagram is useful for marketers that are looking to share high quality photos and videos.
+Instagram is useful for marketers that are looking to share high-quality photos and videos.
 While you can share this type of content on other platforms, it tends to perform the best on Instagram because the platform is known for its visual appeal.

-You can also share quotes by employees in your office, anonymous quotes from your past clients, and even famous quotes from leaders in your field.
+You can also share quotes from employees in your office, anonymous quotes from your past clients, and even famous quotes from leaders in your field.
 Quotes are easy to read, make a brief point, and allow users to digest them quickly while scrolling through their timeline.

-Finally, Instagram features a “stories” option that allows users to post a series of short videos back to back, allowing users to click through each video in chronological order.
+Instagram features a “stories” option that allows users to post a series of short videos back to back, allowing users to click through each video in chronological order.
 These stories are useful for sharing video content that exceeds the time limit or requires a change of scenery.

 FACT: 71% of Instagram users are under the age of 35!
 (Statista, 2019)